HarrisonOates/meetcode/items/report.md

 * Locations:
   * The interface userInterface.Generatable.IterableCollection
   * The interface userInterface.Generatable.Iterator
   * userInterface.GeneratedUserInterfaceViewModel, lines 23-45.
 The entire class implements the interface IterableCollection.
+The underlying data structure being hidden by this design pattern is in line 13.
 * Reasons:
     * To keep client code loosely coupled from the underlying implementation of the data structure as well.